 A school should not disclose your trans identity to your parent(s) or guardian(s) if it would put you at risk of harm, and your welfare should be paramount.
 If you have concerns about your parent(s) or guardian(s) finding out that you are transitioning in school, if you are comfortable doing so, you should discuss this with your teacher or principal, so they are aware of your concerns.
 If your teacher, or any school staff member, believes you to be at serious risk of harm for any reason, by law (the Children First Act 2015) they must make a report to the Child and Family Agency (Tusla) disclosing the risk.

+ICCL Guide Page 126

-(10) Does this Advice comply with Irish Law
+(10) Does this Advice comply with Irish Law?

-(10(a) The Children First Act 2015?
+(10)(a) The Children First Act 2015

 Under the Act a child is defined as a person under the age of 18 years.